muppet9010/Factorio-Single-Train-Unit/README.md

 Mod isn't compatible with single train units due to how it creates the boxed train prototypes at present.
 Not raised to mod author so far due to lack of interest.

 *Renai Transportation*
 Mod isn't compatible as it manipulates the train entities when they land after flying.
-This may be suportable in the future, but not planned at present.
+This may be supportable in the future, but not planned at present.

 Upgrading from old POC mod version